Alexxandra Ramírez

-Alexxandra Ramírez Flores (born 23 May 2002), is a Mexican professional football Winger who currently plays for Guadalajara of the Liga MX Femenil.
+Alexxandra Ramírez Flores (born 23 May 2002), is a Mexican professional football Winger.

 Career

 Ramírez began playing for Santos Laguna during the closing season of Liga MX Femenil.
 In 2024 she was transferred to Guadalajara.

 International career

 As of 2021 Ramírez also played for the Mexico women's national under-20 football team and was selected for the 2022 FIFA U-20 Women's World Cup.